Demakein: design and make instruments

 3D printer advice

-Socketed joints: Sockets are not my current preferred way to construct instruments from multiple pieces, however if you insist they can be produced with the "--join straight" option.
-Often the head part of the instrument (whistle / flute / shawm) will produce sound, but when further pieces are attached it stops working.
+Socketed joints: Sockets are not my current preferred way to construct instruments from multiple segments, however if desired they can be produced with the "--join straight" option.
+Often the head part of the instrument (whistle / flute / shawm) will produce sound, but when further segments are attached it stops working.
 This is very probably a problem with the joints, even if there is no obvious leak.

 Class notes